Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 24 April 2025 10.10.58 UTC
+- WIB: Kamis, 24 April 2025 11.31.48 UTC
-- WITA: Kamis, 24 April 2025 11.10.58 UTC
+- WITA: Kamis, 24 April 2025 12.31.48 UTC
-- WIT: Kamis, 24 April 2025 12.10.58 UTC
+- WIT: Kamis, 24 April 2025 13.31.48 UTC

 Kutipan Inspiratif:
-"Before you diagnose yourself with depression or low self-esteem, first make sure that you are not, in fact, just surrounded by assholes."
+"The size of your problems is nothing compared with your ability to solve them.
+Dont overestimate your problems and underestimate yourself."

-Kategori: inspirational
+Kategori: motivational